-Page 46

-Human rights

-Page 36 Working conditions

-- 3 CPH employees are free to join associations and exercise their right to collective bargaining. - 4 CPH supports the elimination of all forms of forced labour. - 5 CPH supports the effective abolition of child labour. - 6 CPH supports the elimination of discrimination in respect of employment and occupation.
+Page 46 Human rights Page 36 Working conditions Page 47 Environment Page 45 Anti-corruption 1 CPH supports and respects the protection of internationally proclaimed human rights.
+3 CPH employees are free to join associations and exercise their right to collective bargaining.
+7 CPH supports a precautionary approach to environmental challenges.
+10 CPH works against all forms of corruption, including bribery and extortion.
+2 CPH does not take part in any activity violating human rights.
+4 CPH supports the elimination of al forms of forced labour.
+8 CPH undertakes initiatives to promote greater environmental responsibility.
+5 CPH supports the effective abolitic of child labour.
+9 CPH promotes the development and diffusion of environmentally friendly technologies.
+6 CPH supports the elimination of discrimination in respect of employment and occupation.